microsoft/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 This tutorial explores both restore and repatriation workflows.
 You'll learn how to:

 * Sync database and elastic pool configuration info into the tenant catalog
-* Set up a mirror image recovery environment in a 'recovery' region, comprising application, servers, and pools
+* Set up a mirror image environment in a 'recovery' region, comprising application, servers, and pools
 * Recover catalog and tenant databases using _geo-restore_
 * Repatriate the tenant catalog and changed tenant databases using _geo-replication_ after the outage is resolved
-* Update the catalog as each database is restored or repatriated to track the current location of the active copy of each tenant's database
+* Update the catalog as each database is restored (or repatriated) to track the current location of the active copy of each tenant's database
 * Ensure the application and tenant database are always colocated in the same Azure region to reduce latency